gardenlinux/package-build/README.md

 In the following we will go through one way of creating a patch for a gardenlinux package.
 We will use package-linux as an example.

-1. Prepare your local sources
+#### 1. Prepare your local sources
 ```
 ./package-build/build --debug --source-only package-linux
 ```
-This will invoke the package-build/bin/source step inside a container, and keeps the sources folder in package-linux/output once the source step is done.
-That means we can use the sources inside the package-linux/output/src folder as a starting point to create or fix a patch.

 ![NOTE]
 > If you run this on arm64, then you need to also pass `--arch arm64` for the source build.
 Cross-build for generating sources is not required and might cause issues.

+![NOTE]
+> If the package-build/bin/source failed, the sources are kept and are in the state where the package-build/bin/sources exited.

+This will invoke the package-build/bin/source step inside a container, and after the source script is done (either successfully, or exited with errore) the sources are placed inside `package-linux/output/run-<date-time>/a`.
+An additional copy `package-linux/output/run-<date-time>/b` is automatically made, so we can edit inside b folder and do a diff between a and b as described later.

-2. (optional) Spawn a temporary linux container to use quilt
+#### 2. (optional) Spawn a temporary linux container to use quilt

 ```